-Dozens of consumers who experienced problems with their Kenmore ovens and ranges have taken their complaints online.
-In many cases, these individuals said they noticed the unintended overheating in enough time to prevent the appliances from catching fire, but often had to disconnect the electric running to these stoves to do so.
-Others claimed that the fires not only damaged their stoves, but also spread to other parts of their homes, damaging their property and posing a serious injury risk to themselves and their families.
+Dozens of consumers who experienced problems with their Kenmore ovens and ranges have posted similar complaints online.
+In many cases, these individuals said they noticed the unintended overheating in enough time to prevent the appliances from catching fire, but often had to disconnect the electricity running to these stoves to do so.
+Others claimed that when the ovens did catch fire, surrounding property was also damaged.

 Some of these complaints can be read below [sic throughout]:

 “On Christmas Eve this year, I preheated oven and smelled weird electric or plastic burning smell.
 Wasn't sure what smell was from, put muffins in to bake.
 Oven cooked way too hot and burnt muffins in 10 minutes.
 Turned oven off and sparks, smoke and black ash poured out of top…Clearly, the oven sparking and smoking was caused by a defect in their product.
-Afraid for my safety, I unplugged stove until I could hire my own repairman to come and diagnose stove…$260 repair, had to replace control board.”
-Karla of Stansbury Park, UT
+Afraid for my safety, I unplugged stove until I could hire my own repairman to come and diagnose stove…$260 repair, had to replace control board.” — CONSUMERAFFAIRS.COM, KARLA OF STANSBURY PARK, UT

-If filed, a class action lawsuit could help potentially thousands of consumers seek compensation for their stoves and any damage they caused.
+If the class action lawsuit is successful, potentially thousands of consumers could seek compensation for their stoves and any damage they caused.
 Furthermore, a lawsuit could help hold the manufacturer accountable for releasing the product into the marketplace.